 Don’t overuse this technique.
 Waiting for someone to finish their actions before continuing a serious conversation is just being polite.
 However, don’t overuse the method of calling out your boss for being distracted.
 Doing so can get you a reputation for being overly dramatic or even insubordinate if your boss thinks you are on a power trip.
 Make sure you reserve it for the most meaningful discussions.

 Expect incremental changes over time and not a big improvement in the short term, but most bosses will realize that discussions with you take longer if they are not focused.
-In order to regain their perceived efficiency they will start to reduce the interruptions and distractions on their own but you can take steps to reinforce this feedback loop.
+Your boss tries to multitask in order to ‘be efficient’ but once they realize multi-tasking only causes meetings with you to run longer they will start to self-correct the interruptions and distractions on their own.
+One very effective method to reinforce the feedback loop is to simply

-Give time back to your boss.
 If you scheduled a 30-minute meeting with them and managed to get their undivided attention for 15 minutes and covered your most important topic, leave on a high note.
 ‘I know you are very busy, so I don’t need any more of your time today‘.
-Its a small but meaningful gesture of sympathy and respect since time is one of the most precious commodities for most managers.
+It’s a small but meaningful gesture of sympathy and respect since time is one of the most precious commodities for most managers.
+When your boss knows that you value their time they will give you their focus and attention at future meetings.